Katsayal/hng-backend-stage1-stringanalyzer/README.md

 # 🧠 String Analyzer API

 A RESTful API built with FastAPI + PostgreSQL that analyzes and stores string properties.
-Built for HNGx Internship (Stage 1 - Backend Wizards).
+Built for HNGx Internship (Stage 1 - Backend).

 ---